 1. Open the Options-> Settings menu and select the Split tab.
 Select Split mode.

-5. When you want to stop recording to this file and start saving audio to the next file, press the Split Now button on Total Recorder's main toolbar.
+6. When you want to stop recording to this file and start saving audio to the next file, press the Split Now button on Total Recorder's Split toolbar.

 Splitting an Existing File